atikurrahman1996/atikurrahman1996/README.md

 - 👋 Hi, I’m @ Atikur Rahman
-- 👀 I’m interested in Tech Product Management.
+- 👀 I’m interested in Tech Product Development & Management.

-for more details you can see my repositories

 <!---
 atikurrahman1996/atikurrahman1996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.